Greater Moldova: Development of the concept

 Russia's February 1917 Revolution came with the gradual emancipation of Bessarabians—now commonly referred to as "Moldavians", totum pro parte.
-In defining their identity during spring 1917, poet-activist Alexei Mateevici considered them a branch of the Romanian nation, and agreed that they could also be called Romanians.
+As one of the activists who agitated during the uprising, C. V. Soare openly declared, in his speech at Bolgrad, that all Moldavians were Romanians, and also that Bessarabia had been "ripped out of Moldavia—whose ancestral customs it preserves".
+In defining the Moldavians' identity during spring 1917, poet-activist Alexei Mateevici considered them a branch of the Romanian nation, and agreed that they could also be called Romanians.
 However, he insisted that Bessarabia was somewhat distinct in preserving a "Moldavian language"—explaining that this meant the archaic Romanian once spoken throughout the Principality, but vanished in its non-Russian half under the pressures of Latinization.
 The October Revolution created a power vacuum that allowed Bessarabians to consider unification with Romania.
 In endorsing this movement, the Bessarabian exile Constantin Stere noted that same month: "Romania has not only the historical right, but also a duty [Stere's italics] toward Bessarabia, and actually toward Moldavia as a whole, to demand that she be granted the counties east of the Prut."